VictorCorne/VictorCorne.github.io/education.md

 title: Education
 ---

+> On this page, all courses I took on during my studies at KULeuven.
+>
+> I am very grateful for the opportunity of being able to get a chance of starting my studies and even more so of being blessed to finish them.

 ## Master of Engineering: Computer Science (Leuven): option AI (2022-2024)
 The following courses are the ones I took officially at the KULeuven (the programme description is [available here](https://onderwijsaanbod.kuleuven.be/opleidingen/n/SC_51230411.htm#bl=all)).